Learning the References of Online Model Predictive Control for Urban Self-Driving: Learning-based Model Predictive Control

 Therefore, it is imperative to obtain the desired decision variables as instantaneous references to formulate the MPC.
-Inspired by \cite{song2020learning, song2022policy, wang2023learning, wang2023chance}, the high-level policy $\pi$ can directly map the features of observation from the traffic environments into decision variables.
-Hence, we can incorporate a step-based DRL technique to learn the optimal high-level policy $\pi^*$, such that the decision variables are automatically determined in real time.
+Hence, we can incorporate a step-based DRL technique to learn the optimal neural policy $\pi^*$, such that the decision variables can be determined in real time.